About this listing

 Large, sun-drenched, cathedral-ceiling loft in 1857 Creole cottage, in historic Treme, two blocks from the French Quarter, six blocks from Frenchman St. Relax from the city's wonders on romantic veranda.
 Queen bed and double futon.
 Full kitchen.

-Relax in New Orleans’ history and culture in 1857 home, blocks from French Quarter and Frenchman St. Two bedrooms, living room, kitchen/dining room, bath, veranda.
-Romantic and charming: brick fireplaces, high ceilings, beautiful architectural details.
+Relax in New Orleans’ history and culture in 1857 home, blocks from French Quarter and Frenchman St. One large second story room will serve as your bedroom, living room, kitchen and dining room, with a separate bath, and a veranda looking out over the rooftops.
+Romantic and charming: exposed brick, high ceilings, beautiful architectural details.
 Simply and tastefully decorated.

 I love this city, and hope you will, too.
 Truly, this house is a magnificent spot in which to experience the magic of it.

-A separate entryway gives guests privacy for accessing the loft.
+All guests of the house share the front door onto the porch, but a separate entryway up a few stairs gives loft guests privacy for accessing their unit.
 They also have access to the laundry room.